Somenpradhan/Java-Projects/README.md

 # Java-Projects
-The Projects are Built Only using Core Java Concept.
+The Projects are Built Only using Core Java Concepts.